 Of significant concern is the limited global manufacturing capacity of some critical components which are reliant upon these large forgings.
-As mentioned above, the world capacity for RPVs is estimated at approximately 15 per annum and JSW, for example, have reported a full order book for forgings for RPVs out to 2010.
+As mentioned above, the world capacity for RPVs is estimated at approximately 15 per annum and JSW, for example, have reported a full order book for forgings for RPVs out to 2012.

-Within the UK, Sheffield Forgemasters have the capability to forge the considerably smaller components for the nuclear marine sector (eg, ring and head forgings for RPVs and SGs) and have also supplied some forgings for civil reactors overseas.
-They also have the capability to produce the large steel castings required.
-However, the company would need significant investment to create a capability for the forging of civil nuclear RPVs and SGs.
+Within the UK, Sheffield Forgemasters International Ltd. (SFIL) currently have the capability to forge the smaller components for the nuclear marine sector (eg, ring and head forgings for RPVs and SGs) and have also supplied some forgings for civil reactors overseas.
+The company also has the capability to produce the large steel castings required.
+However, as mentioned above, the proposed investment in a 15,000 tonne forging press would be necessary to create a capability for the forging of all components for civil nuclear RPVs and SGs, and SFIL are currently seeking financing for such a press.